 The next step in the evolution of growth at IBM is making in-product experimentation as essential, efficient, and strategic as possible.

 As Barbato would say, prioritization is key.
 When someone proposes an idea, it’s always worthwhile to look to its growth potential — assessing metrics like numbers of users, amount of usage, revenue history and trajectory, and general volume to TOFU channels.
 Then look at the growth stack aspect of things.
 Any project they take on will require the product team to have proper instrumentation/integration with all of their core tools.

-Without growth hacking and the requisite tools such as Experiments that maximizes the method’s potential, IBM would likely be going at its development initiatives in a much more difficult fashion.
+Without growth hacking and, IBM would likely be going at its development initiatives in a much more difficult fashion.
 But thanks to the perseverance of IBM’s growth gurus, and the open-mindedness of leadership and the rest of the organization to think, look, and do things differently, the company is well on its way to cementing its legacy in the tech space for years to come.